boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

 ## ipv6ExtensionHeaders Issues

-The current specification of ipv6ExtensionHeaders IPFIX IE does not:
+The specification of ipv6ExtensionHeaders IPFIX IE does not:

 - Cover the full EHs range (Section 4 of {{!RFC8200}}).
 - Specify how to automatically update the IANA IPFIX registry ({{IANA-IPFIX}}) when a new value is assigned in {{IPv6-EH}}.